alabsi91/reanimated-color-picker/docusaurus/docs/API/ColorPicker.md

 - Triggered upon the user releasing the slider handle or clicking on a swatch.
 - The passed color object has the following properties: `hex`, `rgb`, `rgba`, `hsv`, `hsva`, `hwb`, `hwba`, `hsl`, and `hsla`
-- As of this writing, the new `react-native-gesture-handler` implementation does not support the events which trigger this callback
+- As of `react-native-gesture-handler@2.9.0` the new web implementation does not support the events which trigger this callback
 - `type: (color: object) => void`
 - `default: null`